WellSys/Getting-and-Cleaning-Data-Course-Project/README.md

- 1. To select columns for the extract we built a vector, extracts, to use as a select argument with the subset() function, by iterating across the column names of the merged data frame, semi_tidy_data_set, using regular expressions to look for "mean" or "std" in the column name.
-Where we found "mean" or "std" in the column name, the column name was appended to the extracts vector.
+ 1. To select columns for the extract we built a vector, extracts, to use as a select argument with the subset() function, by iterating across the column names of the merged data frame, semi_tidy_data_set, using regular expressions to look for "Mean" or "Standard_Deviation" in the column name.
+Where we found "Mean" or "Standard_Deviation" in the column name, the column name was appended to the extracts vector.

  2. We then subsetted the merged data set using this vector as the select argument to produce the first tidy data set.